UtrechtUniversity/campylobacter-crisprscape/doc/dev_notes.md

 page cannot be solved using the recommended 'strict channel priority' setting.
 We could only get it to work with the flexible or disabled channel priority.
-We have adapted to YAML so that it can be solved using strict priority mode, but this does make strand prediction in CRISPRidentify non-functional.
+We have adapted to YAML so that it can be solved using strict priority mode, but with this method two modules are disabled: strand and _cas_ prediction (CRISRPcasIdentifier).